masterDev1985/logmet-collectd/README.md

 # logmet-logstash

-Repository to contain a Dockerfile to build a docker image for Logmet's Logstash.
+Repository to contain a Dockerfile to build a docker image for Logmet's collectd.

-Logmet releases a logstash distribution that has a built-in Lumberjack plugin that goes and sends your logs to Logmet's servers.
+Logmet releases a collectd distribution that has a built-in  plugin that goes and sends your metrics to Logmet's servers.

 It's an output plugin.

-This repo containerizes that plugin and its provided logstash to allow for testing in our world.
+This repo containerizes that plugin and its provided collectd to allow for testing in our world.